A night hunt under the moonlight. But hunting alone means breaking the rules. And breaking the rules has its price.

 The others are running further chasing the hyenas away from our lands.
 The further they will run, the better will be for all of us.
 We're better without those pests in our lands, devouring our prey.
 We don't need them as competition on our next hunt.
 All my family members are running forward, pushing the hyenas deeper into the night.
 My ancestors have granted my last wish it seems.
 A couple screams are betraying the desperation of some hyenas as they meet their demise, butchered by my family members that came to rescue me.
 I am so proud of them.

 By my side, two of my sons are now inspecting the fresh corpses of the beasts that I managed to kill earlier by myself.
 They seem to be impressed with my kills.
 Yet they remain silent.
 But the lack of words is saying a lot.
 I broke the rules and they know it.
 The shame of my ignorance makes the silence almost unbearable.
 All the rest of our kind are chasing the hyenas away, further and further deeper into the darkness of the night.

 Silent and ashamed, with my head down I can barely walk back home accompanied by my sons.
 We all keep quiet.
 We don't exchange any words.
 With each step I take, I am bleeding just more and more.
 Pain is excruciating but the shame is unbearable.
 I don't even think I am able to say anything anymore.
 I am getting cold and tired as I am losing too much blood.
-The last steps I barely take with my eyes closed as the pain of my wound together with the shame are way too much to bare.
+The last steps I barely take with my eyes closed as the pain of my wound together with the shame are way too much to bear.